dipmalya120/Big-Fashion-Sales-Data/README.md

-# KPMG-Data-Analytics-Virtual-Internship
+# Big Fasion Sales Dashboard
-Creating interactive dashboard from Sales Data after data cleaning and performing data analysis.
+This is part of the KPMG-Data-Analytics-Virtual-Internship-Program.
+The task was to create interactive dashboard from Sales Data after performing data cleaning and data analysis.